-Nose piercing types depend on the part of your nose you choose to pierce.
-The seven types that are most popular are:
+Nose piercing types depend on the part of the nose being pierced.
+Some of the most common types of nose piercings are:

 - Nostril piercing

 Before you settle on the type of nose piercing you want, it’s a good idea to do some research.
 Different types of piercings have different styles of jewelry that will fit the piercing best.

 The process of nose piercing sometimes involves sensitive, internal skin and can be quite painful.
 Make sure to find a high-quality piercer who meets your standards.
 Here are the steps of a typical piercing journey:

 - A clean, safe place: Make sure to choose a piercing salon that guarantees sterile methods.
 Anything that comes in contact with the nose should come out of a sealed bag and be disposable, meaning that it’s used only once and thrown away afterward.

 - Sterilization: The first thing the piercer should do is put on sterile gloves.
 After that, the piercer will sterilize the cartilage or the spot chosen for the piercing.
 This decreases the chances of an infection.

 - Marking: Next you’ll choose the spot to be pierced.
 We’d recommend giving this some thought in advance.
 If the spot is not recommended by the expert, the piercer will suggest another safe spot, maybe around the septum or nostrils.
 The piercer will then mark the spot.
 Make sure the spot is exactly where you want it.
 This is the last chance to change your mind!

 - Piercing: The safest tool traditionally used for piercing is a hollow needle — not a piercing gun.
 Hollow needles are cleaner and pose fewer chances of causing an infection; piercing guns, on the other hand, can cause tissue damage.
 Although everyone’s threshold for pain is different, there should only be little twinge when the needle pierces the nostril.